 Although the school has been built on a Christian ethos, those of any faith, or none, are welcome at Bloxham and we openly encourage understanding, diversity and tolerance for all.

-While our spiritual life may be most noticeably sought to be formed and developed in our chapel services, it is lived out within the whole life of the school, in the way students relate to each other and the wider world.
-We value kindness, compassion and teach our students the value of contributing to their community.
+While we most noticeably seek to form and develop our spiritual life in our chapel services, it is lived out within the whole life of the school, in the way students relate to each other and the wider world.
+We value kindness and compassion and teach our students the value of contributing to their community.
 Our well-supported service programme sees Bloxham students volunteer at food banks, care homes and local primary schools each week, giving them a lasting experience of making a difference.
 They are involved in a wide variety of charity activities.

 ".... the school has excellent levels of success in encouraging pupils to develop as individuals whose characters are firmly grounded in good principles."Independent School Inspectorate (ISI)